meetwudi/magicmock.js/README.md

 ## Prerequisite

-Use magicmock with Node.js/io.js (with `--harmony_reflect`).
+Use magicmock with Node.js/io.js (with `--harmony_proxies`).
 Currently we only test it against Node.js 4 and Node.js 5.
 To request more engine support, please kindly send in an issue or pull request.

 ## Usage